Ahmadshen/Bytewise_DevOps_Notes/DevOps/WEEK1.md

 # 03-What are software development lifecycle models?

-### What are software development lifecycle models?

-Software development lifecycle models are frameworks that describe the stages and activities involved in the software development process.
+## Software development lifecycle models are frameworks that describe the stages and activities involved in the software development process.
 They provide a roadmap for software development teams to follow in order to ensure that software is developed efficiently and effectively.

-Some common software development lifecycle models include:
+### Some common software development lifecycle models include:

+## Waterfall Model:
-Waterfall Model: A linear model in which each phase of the software development process is completed sequentially, with no overlap between phases.
+A linear model in which each phase of the software development process is completed sequentially, with no overlap between phases.

 Agile Model: An iterative model in which software is developed incrementally and collaboratively, with frequent feedback and adaptation throughout the development process.